Colors That Go With Navy Blue — 15 Combos That Show This Color is More Versatile Than You Think

 (Image credit: Anna Stathaki)

 The color wheel already tells us this is a combination that's meant to work.
 Complementary colors sit opposite each other so orange was made to pair with blue; the warmth balancing out the cool of the navy.
-Plus many colors go with orange.
-And it doesn't have to be a dramatic high-contrasting scheme (although we do love how tangerines zing against navy).
-A deep rusty orange looks beautiful against the moodier tones of a dark blue.
+Plus there are a lot of colors that go with orange.
+And it doesn't have to be a dramatic high-contrasting scheme — although we do love how tangerines zing against the navy.
+A deep rusty orange looks beautiful against the moodier tones of dark navy blue.

-'While navy blue and rusty oranges can look beautiful together, they can also be high-energy colors when paired,' says Sarah.
-'To create a more balanced and grounding environment, look to earthy oranges paired with warm terracotta's and browns that can be accented with shades of navy.
-Navy and rust orange can also work well in tandem to help activate a more neutral space, such as an ivory sofa paired with textured throw pillows in shades of navy and orange.'
+"While navy blue and rusty oranges can look beautiful together, they can also be high-energy colors when paired," says Sarah.
+"To create a more balanced and grounding environment, look to earthy oranges paired with warm terracottas and browns that can be accented with shades of navy.
+Navy blue and rust orange can also work well in tandem to help activate a more neutral space, such as an ivory sofa paired with textured throw pillows in shades of navy and orange."

 A bedroom with navy blue painted walls and a green headboard